SmalsResearch/bePelias/README.md

 - "Rue Fr Van Cutsem, 1040" fails, but not "Rue F Van Cutsem".
 - all.xmlversion : mis à jour 3x quand region=all
 - pelias.wait() is never used
+- move version number in pyproject.toml
+- use parallel-pandas in prepare_best_files